RitabrataDas343/Expressando-TDoC2021/documentation/expressando-day4.md

     defects = cv2.convexityDefects(cnt,hull)
 ```

+We saw what is convex hull.
+Any deviation of the object from this hull can be considered as convexity defect.

+OpenCV comes with a ready-made function to find this, cv2.convexityDefects().
+A basic function call would look like below:
 >Remember we have to pass returnPoints = False while finding convex hull, in order to find convexity defects.

 It returns an array where each row contains these values - [ start point, end point, farthest point, approximate distance to farthest point ].
 We can visualize it using an image.
 We draw a line joining start point and end point, then draw a circle at the farthest point.
 Remember first three values returned are indices of cnt.
 So we have to bring those values from cnt.